smartquant/ExcelDna.Utilities/README.md

 ```

-If we want control more granularly how to map the fields we can implement the following interface.
+If we want to control more granularly how to map the fields we can implement the following interface.
 This is particularly useful if certain fields are arrays or class types.
 The object mapper will automatically pick this interface up.

 ```csharp
     /// <summary>